abwilf/psv/README.md

 - `eval_server/` - Verus verification server
 - `data/` - Dataset files (dafny2verus, humaneval, mbpp)

+## Pre-trained Models

+We provide trained LoRA weights from our main experiments in `model_runs/`:
+- `AV0-seed0` through `AV0-seed4` - Five seeds of our main PSV training runs

+Each contains `models/iter5/` with the final LoRA adapter (compatible with Qwen/Qwen2.5-Coder-7B-Instruct).

 ## Reproducing Paper Results

-If you uncomment everything in `sweep.yml` and run it with the commands above, you will reproduce all the results for the apper.
+If you uncomment everything in `sweep.yml` and run it with the commands above, you will reproduce all the results for the paper.

 Analysis scripts in `analysis/` reproduce paper figures:
 - `ttt/` - Test-time training results